-The longer people live in FrankfurtRheinMain, the more they wish to stay.
-After all, FRM offers much more than just jobs – namely, a very high quality of life.
-For this reason, many immigrants decide to become German citizens.
-How does the process work?
+The longer you live in FrankfurtRheinMain (FRM), the more you want to stay.
+After all, FRM offers much more than just job opportunities.
+It also offers a very good standard of living.
+This is why many of those who come here decide to become German citizens.
+So how does the process work?

 - Full freedom of movement within Germany and the entire European Union.

-- The right to vote and to be elected – at municipal, federal state, national and European level.
+- The right to vote and to be elected – at municipal, district, national and European level.

-- Visa-free travel in many countries around the world.
-No other passport entitles to visa-free travel to so many countries (currently 158!).
+- Visa-free travel to many countries around the world.
+No other passport entitles you to visa-free travel to so many countries (currently 158!).

-- Protection against expulsion and extradition to another country.
+- Protection against expulsion or extradition to another country.

-- Protection by the Federal Republic of Germany while visiting abroad.
+- Protection by the Federal Republic of Germany while abroad.

 In addition, you must meet all of the following requirements:

 - You have an unlimited residence permit.

 - You must pass a citizenship test.